-How Can One Find Peace With God?
+How Can You Find Peace With God?

-The most important thing to grasp is that one is made right with God not by any good things he or she might do.
-Justification is by faith only, and that faith rests in the one-time substitutionary death of Jesus Christ for one's sins.
+The most important thing to grasp is that no one is made right with God by the good things he or she might do.
+Justification is by faith only, and that faith resting on what Jesus Christ did.
+It is by believing and trusting in His one-time substitutionary death for your sins.

 Read your Bible steadily.
 God works His power in human beings through His Word.
+Where the Word is, God the Holy Spirit is always present.